 Imagine looking for spices or pots at night in dark cabinets.
-Seems kind of painful, doesn’t it?
+It seems painful.
 Installing led fixtures can fix this issue and make outdoor kitchen cabinets more useful.

 Outdoor kitchen area landscape lights

 An outdoor kitchen is located in the backyard.
-It is an important factor to remember about while designing the space, both with materials, that should reflect the area and lighting.
+It is an important factor to remember while designing the space, both with materials that should reflect the area and lighting.

 31. Guide your guests with light at the doors

-If your outdoor kitchen is located afar from the house guide your guests with path, stair and door lights.
+If your outdoor kitchen is located afar from the house, guide your guests with a path, stair, and door lights.

-To design landscape lighting well it is important to add lights to all paths guests are going to use during parties.
+To design landscape lighting well, it is important to add lights to all paths guests will use during parties.
 Stair lights are crucial here.
 The really simple thing that makes a massive difference is adding a lamp at the back door, so the entrance is visible from the lot.

 32. Creating the drama with plants and lights

-To add an extra interest point lighting up a few plants can be a really good idea.
+To add an extra interest point, lighting up a few plants can be an excellent idea.